JRRS1982/balanced/README.md

 1. Clone the repository: `git clone https://github.com/JRRS1982/balanced.git`
 2. Update the environment variables in the `.env.development` file
+3. Install dependencies: `npm install` on the host machine to enable local development
-3. Run `npm run docker:dev` to start the development server in a docker container and visit <http://localhost:3000>, or `npm install` and `npm run dev` to start the development server locally and visit <http://localhost:3000>
+4. Run `npm run docker:dev:build` to build the development docker images
+5. Run `npm run docker:dev:up` to start the development docker containers and visit <http://localhost:3000> to view the application running in a docker container
-4. You should then be able to navigate around the application and create a user / login using Auth0

 <!-- TODO: remove this note when postinstall is removed and the deployment is not to vercel-->

 nb there is a postinstall script that runs `prisma generate` to generate the Prisma client.
 This is not required to run the application, but is required in Vercel deployments which do not use docker.

+#### Pre-commit hooks

+When you commit to the repository, the ./scripts/pre-commit.sh script will ensure you are not committing any files that are not formatted or linted and ensure that the tests pass.
+It will also prevent you from committing to the master or main branch.
+It will run;

+- `npm run typecheck`
+- `npm run lint`
+- `npm run format`
+- `npm run test`

+and stage the changes to files that were formatted or linted for you.

 ## Technologies Used